Packwood Faces Formal Investigation Of Sexual Misconduct Allegations

 In Oregon, three women who had accused Packwood of making inappropriate sexual advances expressed relief and surprise at the committee's finding.

 ``I feel that the truth that I have spoken all along has been affirmed by the message that the ethics committee has given us today,'' said Gena Hutton.
-She was a young campaign worker in 1985 when she says Packwood fondled her as they danced at a function and then grabbed and kissed her, forcing his tongue into her mouth.
+She was a young campaign worker in 198O when she says Packwood pulled her towards him in a parking lot, put his arms around her, kissed her, forced his tongue in her mouth, and invited her to his hotel room.

 Hutton and fellow accusers Mary Heffernan and Gail Byler appeared at a news conference called by Oregonians for Ethical Representation, a group that has called for Packwood's ouster.